magnos-code/magnos/docs/source/conventions.rst

 In this case, the magnitude of the spin angular momentum is absorbed into a redefined exchange coupling :math:`j`.
 This means that exchange coupling values derived based on this model will be different to those derived using dimensionful spins.
-The Hamiltonian in Magnos uses a dimensionful spin model.
+The Hamiltonian in Magnon uses a dimensionful spin model.
 There is then a conversion applied to each element of the Hamiltonian to account for the couplings being defined within the unit model.
 By default, this conversion is turned on.
 When turned on, a conversion factor of

 .. math::